 Purple Pastel Pyrope

-Purple Pastel Pyrope gems often show color change from daylight to incandescent light.
+Purple Pastel Pyrope gems often show traditional color change from daylight to incandescent light.
 The purple Pastel shown below from Morogoro, Tanzania is purple in daylight and pink in incandescent light.
 The pink color component is due to < 0.5% chromium content.
 This specific gem material was tested and classified by GIA researchers as a Pyrope Garnet that shows color differences between daylight and incandescent light (Ziyin Sun et. al., 2015).
-Although the GIA researchers recognize that this material has a much higher Pyrope content than typical Color Change Garnets, they do not as yet recognize Pastel Pyrope as a distinct variety.
-We classify this material as Pastel Pyrope that shows color change.
+Although the GIA researchers recognized that this material has a much higher Pyrope content than typical Color Change Garnets, they did not recognize it as Pastel Pyrope.
+We certainly do, and we classify this material as Pastel Pyrope that shows color change.

 Purple Pastel Pyrope (Kenya) 2.34ct